Induction, absorption and weak containment of *-representations of Banach *-algebraic bundles: An absorption principle

 \end{enumerate}

-Clearly, if $E \subset G$ is a compact containing $D,$ $L_E$ is an extension of $L_D.$ Then there exists a unique function $L\colon C_c(G,Y_A\otimes^G Z_C)\to Y_A\otimes^G W_C$ extending all the functions $L_D.$ This extension is linear and continuous in the inductive limit topology, by \cite[II 14.3]{FlDr88}.
-Note also that $L$ satisfies~\eqref{equ:defining condition for L} and so has dense range.
+It follows immediately that $L_E$ is an extension of $L_D$ whenever $E\subset G$ is a compact set containing $D.$ Then there exists a unique function $L\colon C_c(G,Y_A\otimes^G Z_C)\to Y_A\otimes^G W_C$ extending all the $L_D$'s.
+This extension is linear and continuous in the inductive limit topology by \cite[II 14.3]{FlDr88}.
+Note also that $L$ satisfies~\eqref{equ:defining condition for L} and, consequently, it has dense range.

 Given $t\in G,$ $f\in C_c(\cB),$ $\xi\in Y_A$ and $\eta\in Z_C$ we define $[t,f,\xi,\eta]\in C_c(G,Y_A\otimes^G Z_C)$ by

 We claim there exists a unique linear and continuous map